vclabsysbio/AI-MD_scRNAseq/Downstream_analysis/README.md

 ```

 ### Prepare Data (GPU only)
+Convert the object to a sparse count matrix.
 ``` {python}
 genes = cudf.Series(adata.var_names)
 sparse_gpu_array = cp.sparse.csr_matrix(adata.X)
 ```

 ### Preprocessing
+Filtering out cells with fewer than 200 detected genes and the detected genes in cells with fewer than 3 cells.
+We established a criterion for excluding mitochondrial genes from dying cells with a percentage larger than 20%.

 **CPU version**
 ``` {python}
 sc.pp.filter_cells(adata, min_genes=200)